MicrosoftDocs/sdk-api/sdk-api-src/content/secext/ne-secext-extended_name_format.md

 ### -field NameGivenName:13

 The first name or given name of the user.
-Note: This type is inly available for GetUserNameEx calls for an Active Directory User.
+Note: This type is only available for **GetUserNameEx** calls for an Active Directory user.

 ### -field NameSurname:14